 1.2.5 Wipe off any excess liquid of eye drops after 1 min and lubricate the eyes with methyl-cellulose based ophthalmic gel (e.g., hypromellose 0.3% eye drops) to avoid drying out and turbidity of the cornea.

 1.2.6 Place custom contact lens (+4 diopters) on the mouse eye by hand or using forceps.
 Cover the rat eye with a glass plate (e.g., round 12 mm diameter glass coverslip) without optical properties to assure a plane surface.

+Note: Monitor respiratory rate during anesthesia.
+Increase or decrease Isoflurane concentration if required.

 1.3 Measurement and analysis